Tempo Running - Reasons Why We Do It and Top Tempo Workouts ExplainedWhat is tempo running?

 Read this page and you'll know more...

-Oh by the way, don't want to read?
+Oh by the way, I made a video about tempo running as well.
+Don't want to read?
 Then simply check out the tempo running video below:

 What is Running at Tempo Pace?

 Tempo pace is the pace you can maintain for approximately one hour.
-For many runners this is somewhat slower than 10K race speed.
+Depending on your ability level, that's somewhere between half marathon speed and 10k speed.